The content on this page was translated automatically.

 "Amadeus" - A magical symphony of jealousy and genius

-Told from the perspective of his jealous and embittered contemporary Antonio Salieri (F. Murray Abraham), the plot is told through flashbacks in which the latter - aging and suffering from a mental breakdown - reveals his life story to a young priest.
-Salieri describes how he was once an outstanding composer at the court of Emperor Joseph II (Jeffrey Jones) in Vienna - but his music and talent pale in the shadow of the young and unabashed Mozart (Tom Hulce), considered by all to be a child prodigy.
+Told from the perspective of his jealous and embittered contemporary Antonio Salieri (F. Murray Abraham), the story is told through flashbacks in which the latter - ageing and suffering from a mental breakdown - reveals his life story to a young priest.
+Salieri describes how he was once an outstanding composer at the court of Emperor Joseph II (Jeffrey Jones) in Vienna - but his music and talent pale in the shadow of the young and uninhibited Mozart (Tom Hulce), who is regarded by all as a child prodigy.

-Salieri is deeply frustrated by Mozart's gifts, which are denied him, and sees him as an indecent and vulgar young man who does not appreciate his own talent.
-The audience watches as a mixture of admiration, jealousy, and bitterness develops in Salieri, who realizes that Mozart composes brilliant pieces of music seemingly effortlessly, while he himself must work hard to achieve success.
+Salieri is deeply frustrated by the gifts Mozart denies him and sees him as an indecent and vulgar young man who does not appreciate his own talent.
+The audience watches as a mixture of admiration, jealousy and bitterness develops in Salieri, who realizes that Mozart composes brilliant pieces of music seemingly effortlessly, while he himself has to work hard to achieve success.

-As Salieri follows Mozart's burgeoning career, he begins to torment himself with increasingly dark thoughts and feelings.
-In a desperate act of revenge, he plots to bring Mozart down.
-He manipulates and schemes to damage the latter's professional and personal reputation.
+As Salieri follows Mozart's burgeoning career, he begins to torment himself with darker and darker thoughts and feelings.
+In a desperate act of revenge, he plans to bring Mozart down.
+He manipulates and intrigues in order to damage his professional and personal reputation.
 Until it finally comes to Mozart's tragic collapse ...

 Alongside F. Murray Abraham, Tom Hulce shines as the eccentric and brilliant Wolfgang Amadeus Mozart.
-Hulce's interpretation of Mozart is stirring and unforgettable.
-He gives the character a unique blend of youthful charm, childlike joy and, at the same time, deep vulnerability.
-His powerful portrayal of Mozart's compositions and his acting showcase the composer's genius in an incomparable way.
+Hulce's interpretation of Mozart is captivating and unforgettable.
+He imbues the character with a unique blend of youthful charm, childlike joy and deep vulnerability.
+His powerful portrayal of Mozart's compositions and his acting show the composer's genius in an incomparable way.

 Miroslav Ondříček's camerawork is equally impressive.
-The elegant camera movements and artfully staged shots give the film a fascinating visual aesthetic.
-The costumes and detailed reconstruction of the 18th century help immerse viewers in the splendor and opulence of the period.
+The elegant tracking shots and artfully staged shots lend the film a fascinating visual aesthetic.
+The costumes and the detailed reconstruction of the 18th century help to immerse viewers in the splendor and opulence of the period.

 The music by Wolfgang Amadeus Mozart is another highlight of the film.
-Mozart's compositions form the heart of the plot and are so superbly woven into the narrative that they enhance the characters' feelings and emotions in a captivating way.
-The music becomes a vivid expression of Mozart's genius and sensitivity, thus capturing the essence of his music in a first-rate manner.
+Mozart's compositions form the heart of the plot and are so excellently woven into the narrative that they enhance the feelings and emotions of the characters in a captivating way.
+The music becomes a vivid expression of Mozart's genius and sensitivity, capturing the essence of his music superbly.